The complex world of tax on investment

 Past performance is not a reliable indicator of future performance and you may not get back the full amount you invested.
 Investing in shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and financial circumstances.

 This publication is for general information only and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-This publication reflects the income tax position in England, Wales and Northern Ireland, with specialist advice being required in Scotland because of their new rates and bands.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs as at 19 September 2018.
+This publication represents our understanding of law and HM Revenue & Customs as at 12 November 2018 and the proposals in the Autumn 2018 Budget.